 Create a short summary consisting of one paragraph containing the main takeaways of the below text:

-Our prompt was 16 words (99 characters) long, which equaled 18 Tokens.
+Our prompt was 16 words (99 characters) long, which equaled 18 tokens.
 Again, we added these values to the corpora.

 gpt-3 pricing experiment - summary token usage